Close Menu

 In 1932, she made her film debut playing a Southern house servant in “The Golden West.”
 But her big break would come two years later in “Judge Priest,” where she sang a duet with Will Rogers in her first major role.

-During the early 1930s, she was able to secure small roles in films such as The Golden West and Hollywood musicals.
+During the early 1930s, she secured small roles in films such as The Golden West and Hollywood musicals.
 In 1934, McDaniel made a major on-screen appearance singing a duet in Judge Priest.
-The following year she was awarded the role of Mom Beck in The Little Colonel.
+The following year, she was awarded the role of Mom Beck in The Little Colonel.
 In 1939, she played the role of Mammy, the house servant in Gone With the Wind, and her performance would become a highlight of her career.

 She earned the 1940 Academy Award for Best Supporting Actress and became the first African-American to win an Oscar.
-Blacks were not allowed in the main hall of the that although all of the film’s black actors were barred from attending the film’s premiere.
+Blacks were not allowed in the main hall of the theater, although all of the film’s black actors were barred from attending the film’s premiere.
 Following her success from Gone With the Wind, McDaniel made her return to radio on CBS’s The Beulah Show in 1947.
-McDaniel’s role choices did cause her to receive some criticism from members in the black community.
-She often responded by asserting that she could accept whatever roles she wants and that characters like Mammy were able to measure up to their employers.
+McDaniel’s role choices did cause her to receive some criticism from members of the Black community.
+She often responded by asserting that she could accept whatever roles she wanted and that characters like Mammy were able to measure up to their employers.

 “I’d rather make $700 a week playing a maid than working as one,” she is quoted as saying.